 People decide not to build factories near the swamp where you like to eat.
-Gain a health point

 The forest by a side stream where juvenile sturgeon feed has recently been clearcut.
 There is less shade now and the water temperature is too high.
-Lose a health point

 A new development along the banks of the Fraser River has drained and filled in a side stream where you used to hunt for food.

 Move back 2 spaces

 You can't breathe because there are chemicals floating in the water.

 Move back 2 spaces

 All the trees from the river bank have been cut down.
 There is no shade to hide from the sun.
-Lose a health point

 There is a group working on a campaign called the "Heart of the Fraser".
 They have bought and protected the entire slough you like to live in.
-Gain a health point